Homophily and wealth inequality shape mitigation behavior in coupled social-climate models: Methods and Model

 While we divided the mitigation proportions into two groups, $x_R$ and $x_P$, from an environmental perspective the total mitigation effort, regardless of social divisions, is most important.
 To get the total mitigation proportion $x$, we define the following relation

 Here $\rho=0.25$ represents the proportion of the total population which is in the rich group.
 Additionally, $s\geq1$ represents the relative effectiveness of mitigative action for the rich group.
-Not only might the rich group have lower costs to mitigating, but the opportunity for technological advancement implies that the rich group may be able to provide greater environmental benefit with less collective effort (corresponding to a larger $s$ value).
+Not only might the rich group have lower costs to mitigating, but the opportunity for technological advancement implies that the rich group may be able to provide greater environmental benefit with less collective effort (corresponding to a larger $s$ value). \begin{LineLabel}{R2-v} This equation is here newly defined to ensure proper coupling of the social and climate components of our model. \end{LineLabel}

 Following \cite{fushu:23}'s aim of adding a term $\eta(x)$ to the growth rate in the vegetative dynamics which increases monotonously as the total proportion of mitigators increases, this study sets $\eta(x)=0.2+0.4x$ and multiply to \cref{eq:grate} to get